PedroMLF/guided-nmt/README.md

 This repository contains code used during my Master's thesis, and refers to an implementations heavily based on the work ["Guiding Neural Machine Translation with Retrieved Translation Pieces"](https://arxiv.org/abs/1804.02559) by J. Zhang et al.

+The `retrieve\_faiss.py` leverages Faiss to find similar sentences, and then creates translation pieces.
+The process is described in Chapter 5 of the master thesis' document.
+Then, it is possible to use leverage those translation pieces in any NMT framework.
+In this work it is used OpenNMT-py.

 #### Prerequisites

 - Faiss (https://github.com/facebookresearch/faiss)